 If you’re looking for a dual-channel microphone that isn’t going to break the bank, the Fifine UHF Dual Channel Wireless Handheld Microphone is a great option.
 This system comes with two UHF microphones with a display screen that indicates your channel and includes a battery indicator.
 The wireless base offers customized volume control for each microphone.

 You’ll also like that you can natively mix and activate the echo effect without needing a separate mixer.
 This set comes with three audio cables — including ¼ inch and RCA — to connect to your speakers or sound system.
 With a range of 80 feet, this is ideal for smaller functions.
-If you want a streaming specific device, read the best microphone for streaming.
+If you prefer a headset, take a look at the best wireless microphone headset.

 Budget-friendly doesn’t mean that you have to sacrifice on quality.
 If you’re just getting into the world of wireless microphones and aren’t ready to make a major investment, this Fifine Handheld Dynamic Microphone Wireless Mic System is a great starter option.
 You’ll like the plug and play nature of this system since all you have to do is plug the receiver directly into your speaker, mixer, or guitar amp.

 Both the receiver and microphone are battery operated.
 This UHF wireless microphone can cycle through 20 frequencies and promises to work at distances up to 80 feet.
 This wireless microphone system is ideal for presentations and performances.
 You might also like the best singing bowl set.

 #4 Phenyx Pro 4-Channel UHF Cordless Mic Set With Four Handheld Mics – Best Value